PhD in Jazz Studies

 Jazz Studies Faculty

-Michael C. Heller is an ethnomusicologist and Associate Professor of Music at the University of Pittsburgh.
+Michael C. Heller is an ethnomusicologist, Associate Professor of Music and Interim Chair of the Music Department.
 His research focuses on the post-60s jazz avant garde, musician-organized collectives, sound studies, and archival theory.
 In 2016, his first monograph Loft Jazz: Improvising New York in the 1970s (University of California Press) received the H. Earle Johnson Publication Subvention from the Society for American Music.
 The study examines issues of musician agency and organizing strategies amid a period of disruptive urban post-war restructuring in New York City.
-An experienced archivist, Dr. Heller has also worked in and/or processed numerous archival collections including the Erroll Garner Collection at Pitt, the Ruben Blades and Stephen “Lucky” Mosko Collections at Harvard, and the privately owned Juma Sultan Archive.
+His second book Just Beyond Listening: Essays of Sonic Encounter (University of California Press, 2023) is a sound studies project that considers a wide range of sonic experiences that complicate standard accounts of aurality.
+Heller is also the founding editor of Jazz and Culture, Pitt's internationally renowned journal of interdisciplinary jazz scholarship.

-The Department of Music of the University of Pittsburgh invites applications from candidates with the exceptional ability for the William S. Dietrich II Endowed Chair in Jazz Studies beginning August 1, 2023, pending budgetary approval.
+The Department of Music of the University of Pittsburgh invites applications from candidates with exceptional ability for the William S. Dietrich II Endowed Chair in Jazz Studies beginning September 1, 2024, pending budgetary approval.
 The appointment will be made at the level of Associate Professor or higher, with tenure.